Samuel-Njoroge/unicorn-startups-analysis/README.md

 ## Conclusion
 * ByteDance was the highest valuated unicorn.
 * The Enterprise Tech sector received the highest number of investments.
+* The Health & Life Sciences sector is dominant in Europe.
 ## Recommendations